owid/covid-19-data/public/data/README.md

 ## The complete _Our World in Data_ COVID-19 dataset

-**Our complete COVID-19 dataset is available in [CSV](https://covid.ourworldindata.org/data/owid-covid-data.csv) and [XLSX](https://covid.ourworldindata.org/data/owid-covid-data.xlsx) format, and includes all of our historical data on the pandemic up to the date of publication.**
+**Our complete COVID-19 dataset is available in [CSV](https://covid.ourworldindata.org/data/owid-covid-data.csv), [XLSX](https://covid.ourworldindata.org/data/owid-covid-data.xlsx), and [JSON](https://covid.ourworldindata.org/data/owid-covid-data.json) formats, and includes all of our historical data on the pandemic up to the date of publication.**

-The dataset follows a format of 1 row per location and date.
-The other columns represent all of our main variables related to confirmed cases, deaths, and testing, as well as other variables of potential interest.
+The CSV and XLSX files follow a format of 1 row per location and date.
+The JSON version is split by country ISO code, with an array of daily records as the value.

+The variables represent all of our main data related to confirmed cases, deaths, and testing, as well as other variables of potential interest.

 As of 19 May 2020, the columns are: `iso_code`, `location`, `date`, `total_cases`, `new_cases`, `total_deaths`, `new_deaths`, `total_cases_per_million`, `new_cases_per_million`, `total_deaths_per_million`, `new_deaths_per_million`, `total_tests`, `new_tests`, `new_tests_smoothed`, `total_tests_per_thousand`, `new_tests_per_thousand`, `new_tests_smoothed_per_thousand`, `tests_units`, `stringency_index`, `population`, `population_density`, `median_age`, `aged_65_older`, `aged_70_older`, `gdp_per_capita`, `extreme_poverty`, `cvd_death_rate`, `diabetes_prevalence`, `female_smokers`, `male_smokers`, `handwashing_facilities`, `hospital_beds_per_100k`